 Tuition Assistance Benefits: Employees are typically limited to two (2) classes at the University per semester.
 This limit is in effect whether the employee applies for tuition waiver through this policy or not.
 If the employee is interested in taking more than two classes per semester, this request must be made, and approved, by the departmental leader to not compromise departmental operations.
 Mini terms are considered part of the overall semester and, as such, a maximum of 2 classes within the overall semester may be taken.
+Employees and their eligible dependents may earn one degree per category, i.e. Associate's Degree, Bachelor's Degree or Master's Degree.
+Classes may also be taken as a non-matriculated student or towards a Certificate Program offered and run by The University of New Haven.

 Taking courses during normal working hours may be allowed if approved by departmental leadership, and if applicable, is consistent with the collective bargaining agreement appropriate to the employee.
-To take a course during normal working hours under the circumstances, the employee must:

-- submit their request by sending the "Application to Attend Class During Normal Working Hours" along with the Tuition Assistance Form to their departmental supervisor for approval; - the request must be received by the Human Resources Department at least two (2) weeks prior to the registration date for the academic term for which the request is made; - the University may require the individual to work an alternate schedule to make up for such release time, but this accommodation should not result in the payment of overtime for non-exempt employees; - if the request is denied the employee may request to use vacation time to cover their absence from work to attend the daytime class.
+To take a course during normal working hours, the employee must submit their request by sending the "Application to Attend Class During Normal Working Hours" along with the Tuition Assistance Form to their departmental supervisor for approval.
+The Human Resources Department must receive the request at least two (2) weeks prior to the registration date for the academic term for which the request is made.
+The University may require the individual to work an alternate schedule to make up for such release time, but this accommodation should not result in the payment of overtime for non-exempt employees.
+If the request is denied the employee may request to use vacation time to cover their absence from work to attend the daytime class.
 The vacation request will not be unreasonably denied.